Helping educators in and out of the classroom.

 - Adherence to all grant application requirements

 Applicants must be professionally-certified educators teaching pre-K – 12 and employed by a school within A+FCU’s field of membership.
-Applicants must also be primary members of A+FCU, meaning their name has to be first or only name on the account.
+Applicants must also be primary members of A+FCU, meaning their name is first on a joint account or the only name on the account.